Provable Phase Retrieval with Mirror Descent: Introduction

 To circumvent this barrier, workarounds have been proposed that involve adding a constraint either implicitly or explicitly.
 Phase retrieval is then formulated as a feasibility problem, that is, as finding some point in the intersection of the set of points satisfying the constraints implied by the data measurements in \eqref{GeneralPR}, and the set of points satisfying constraints expressing some prior knowledge on the object to recover, such as support, band-limitedness, non-negativity, sparsity, etc. The Gerchberg and Saxton algorithm \cite{gerchberg_practical_1972}, proposed in the early 70's in the optics literature, is an alternating projection algorithm to solve such a feasibility problem.
 Improved variants include Fienup's basic input-output and the hybrid input-output (HIO) \cite{crimmins_ambiguity_1981,fienup_phase_1982,crimmins_uniqueness_1983}.
 For the case of a support constraint alone, it has been identified by \cite{bauschke_phase_2002} that HIO corresponds to the now well-known Douglas-Rachford algorithm.
 Other fixed-point iterations based on projections that apply to constrained phase retrieval have also been proposed, such as the HPR scheme \cite{Bauschke04}, or RAAR \cite{Luke08} which is a relaxation of Douglas-Rachford.
-Thanks to a wealth of results in the variational analysis community, some convergence properties of these algorithms for the phase retrieval problem are now known.
-We know for instance that alternating projections applied to consistent phase retrieval problems is locally linearly convergent at points of intersection provided that the constraints do not intersect tangentially \cite{Drusvyatskiy15,Bauschke13,Noll16,Luke12,Lewis09,Lewis08}.
+Thanks to a wealth of results in the variational analysis community, some convergence properties of these algorithms for the phase retrieval problem are now known. \tcb{One has to distinguish between the two important cases for feasibility problems: consistent and inconsistent.

+For consistent phase retrieval problems, it is known for instance that alternating projections is locally linearly convergent at points of intersection provided that the constraints do not intersect tangentially \cite{Drusvyatskiy15,Bauschke13,Noll16,Luke12,Lewis09,Lewis08}.
 Similar results are also known for Douglas-Rachford \cite{HesseLuke13,Phan16}.
-Establishing global convergence guarantees is however difficult, and translating the non-tangential intersection into conditions on $m$ and $(a_r)_{r \in [m]}$ remains open.
+Global convergence guarantees are however only conjectured, and translating the non-tangential intersection into conditions on $m$ and $(a_r)_{r \in \tcb{\bbrac{m}}}$ remains open.